jorgecarleitao/arrow2/guide/src/low_level.md

 The most important design aspect of this crate is that contiguous regions are shared via an `Arc`.
 In this context, the operation of slicing a memory region is `O(1)` because it corresponds to changing an offset and length.
 The tradeoff is that once under an `Arc`, memory regions are immutable.
+See note below on how to overcome this.

 The second most important aspect is that Arrow has two main types of data buffers: bitmaps, whose offsets are measured in bits, and byte types (such as `i32`), whose offsets are